lorierickson/hc_Terraform/Getting Started_edits.md

 ## Next steps

 Now you know how to configure and provision resources using hard-coded values.
-In the next guide, you'll learn how to use variables to
+In the next guide, you'll learn how to use variables to ***

-For more information, visit
+For more information, see [Terraform Documentation](https://www.terraform.io/docs/index.html).